 No…but seriously…. painting the exterior of your home is hard work.
 Don’t make it harder while juggling your little ones.

-Unless they are old enough to help out, get some extra help.
+Unless they are old enough to help out, get some extra help for childcare during your exterior paint project.

 I got off easy when we were painting our home because my brother had just moved here and helped Logan with a majority of the hard work, so I stayed inside with our little one.